DrOnGeE/DrOnGeE/README.md

     </a>
 </p>

-I graduated with honours from State University of Aerospace Instrumentation college with a specialty «Programmer».
+I graduated from State University of Aerospace Instrumentation college with a specialty «Programmer».

 Personal qualities: responsible, neat, stress-resistant and diligent.